-Zwift has made suffering indoors in solitary confinement a thing of the past thanks to the advent of the smart trainer.
+Zwift has made suffering indoors in solitary confinement a thing of the past thanks to the advent of the smart turbo trainer.
 Zwift is the brainchild of Eric Min (CEO/founder) who, together with programming wizard Jon Mayfield, envisaged making indoor cycling more socially connected, time effective and interactive.
 After months of invite-only beta testing during the latter part of 2014, Zwift quickly moved from an open-beta phase to a polished, subscription-based product in 2015.

-With five courses to choose from, including an all-new mountain bike course called Repack Ridge, and a host of other novelties and training options, Zwift has fast become the indoor-cycling tool of choice among cyclists of all ages, abilities and nationalities.
+With six worlds to choose from, including an all-new mountain bike course called Repack Ridge, and a host of other novelties and training options, Zwift has fast become the indoor-cycling tool of choice among cyclists of all ages, abilities and nationalities.
 The whole concept can be difficult to grasp at first — especially for newbies or those not familiar with smart-trainer jargon — but after reading this guide you’ll be Zwift ready in no time.

 What is Zwift and how does it work?